chris-lsn/EC-Job/README.md

-# Freelance Matching System / Client-Side
+# Freelance Matching System
-Freelance Matching System is my final year project in my school.
+EC-Job is freelance matching system platform where provided a place for user to find job or freelancer.

 **Used Techniques**